Kopperuncholan: Vellaikkudi Nakanar’s Devotion to Kopperuncholan

 And fills their mouths with lampreys’ rich roast flesh.
 They leave short toil for feast; the feast prolong!

 In that good fertile land the minstrels with their kin Find our king the foe of want and hunger’s pangs.

-He is the lord of Koli, the mighty Cola king.
+He is the lord of Kōḷi, the mighty Cōḷa king.

 He loves converse with Potti, whose friendship knows no flaw.

 All the day long he laughs with heart right glad!"

 Kopperuncholan’s Suicide

 There are a number of poems in Purananuru in sequence describing the sad end of this king.

 Kopperuncholan and his two sons had a serious quarrel.
 His two sons vie the throne and raise an army against their father.
 As Kopperuncholan prepares for war, Pullārrūr Eyiŗŗiyaņār, a poet and a friend reasons with him that if he slays his own sons and wins the war then the country would be left without an heir, and on the other hand if he loses then they would become victors.
 So he advises the king to take his own life thereby leaving an heir to his kingdom and at the same time denying them all glory.
 The king would commit suicide by the rite of vadakiruttal, a Tamil act of committing suicide, where the victim sits facing north and starves himself to death.
 (Excerpt from Purananuru, song 213):